 - Tantalum is used widely for the production of electronic components, mainly in capacitors, high-power resistors, and filament in Lamps.
-An insulating or dielectric oxide layer forms on the surface of tantalum.
+An insulating or dielectric oxide layer forms on the surface of Ta.
 Therefore, the metal used to coating other metals and a high capacitance can be achieved.
 Due to the small size and weight, tantalum capacitors are used in mobile or portable telephones, laptops, automotive electronics, and cameras.

 - Tantalum is highly inert to the body fluids and used or suitable for making skull plates, screws, and wires used in orthopedic surgery.

 - It is also used for the production of different types of alloys that have high melting points, strength, and ductility.
 Tantalum alloys used mainly in turbine blades, rocket nozzles, and nose caps for supersonic aircraft.

 - It is highly inert towards most acids and alkalies except hydrofluoric acid and hot sulfuric acid.
-Therefore, the metallic tantalum used for making chemical reaction vessels and pipes for corrosive liquids.
+Therefore, it is used for making chemical reaction vessels and pipes for corrosive liquids.
 Tantalum has been used as an electrode in neon lights, AC/DC rectifiers.